Ylvauk/git-intro/readme.md

     ![Forking](images/Fork.png)

 3. A modal *may* pop up with the title, "Where should we fork this repository?".
-   If it does, click on your username.
+   If it does, click on your github.com username (not the enterprise github, if they're different).
 4. If everything works, you'll see a screen that has a book with a fork in it being scanned.
 5. You'll then be went to a page that looks like the one you were just on for